How it's calculated

 If you have a protected payment, it increases each year in line with the CPI.

-Get a State Pension statement
+Get a State Pension forecast

 You can read ‘Your new State Pension explained’ for more detailed information about the changes to the State Pension scheme.